 Synthetic gear oil formulations that use advanced additives can actually stop micropitting formation.
 These advanced formulations can induce beneficial reactions on gear and tooth flank surfaces.

 With common gear oil formulations in highly loaded gearboxes, the tooth flanks of the gears are not fully separated by the lubricant film.
 In that case, the lubricant’s additives serve to protect the tooth flanks against micropitting formation.

 Important conditions and factors

 While lubricant selection plays a role in micropitting protection, operating conditions and material, surface roughness and

-geometry of the tooth flanks are also factors (Figure 4).
+geometry of the tooth flanks are also factors.
 Along with micropitting, wear is an issue when abrasive material removal occurs on the tooth flanks of gears.
 This failure proceeds continuously at a rapid rate and causes material loss and a change in the profile form of the tooth flanks, which can lead to breakdown of the gears.
-Typical wear on the tooth flanks of an industrial gear is shown in Figure 5.

 Testing to validate solutions